 Now, it’s time to select a trigger.
 To do so, click on the “Select Trigger” option.

 On the WooCommerce tab, select the “Order Created” event.
-This will trigger this automation once someone orders on your WooCommerce site.
+This will trigger the automation once someone places an order on your WooCommerce site.

 Choose the order statutes for which you want this automation to trigger.
 Here, we are going with the order completed as we want to send product recommendations after the previous order is delivered.